fedeaar/Thesseus/README.md

 7. prefer the `core` enums for return codes and state codes, as well as the `core` types.

-8. prefer core::Logger over other logging mechanisms.
+8. prefer ERR, WRN and LOG macros over other logging mechanisms.

-    i.
-Use FUNCTION_NAME for the where argument.

 9. avoid `using` directives in header files.